 Photoshop is a great computer program that even an amateur like me can have fun experimenting with, but you have to leave a lot out to get a decent fade in with then and now pictures.
-This set is a Photoshop collection of pictures of mine along with the original photos; sort of comparing two comparison types of comparison pictures.
+This set is a Photoshop collection of pictures of mine along with my original photos; sort of comparing two comparison types of comparison pictures.

 A hoodlum kidnaps Vincent Parry (Humphrey Bogart) and drives him to a spot below the southern entrance to the Golden Gate Bridge in the 1947 film ‘Dark Passage’.
 Since September 11th 2001, this area has been off limits to the public.